Tropical Density Estimation of Phylogenetic Trees: Abstract

 \section{Abstract}

-{\textbf{Motivation:} Much evidence from biological theory and empirical data indicates that, gene tree, phylogenetic trees of different genes (loci), do not have to have exactly the same tree topologies.
-Such incongruence between gene trees, phylogenetic trees constructed from different genes, might be caused by some ``unusual'' evolutionary events, such as meiotic sexual recombination in eukaryotes or horizontal transfers of genetic material in prokaryotes.
-However, most of gene trees are constrained by the tree topology of its species tree, the phylogenetic tree of a given species following their evolutionary history and they form one or more clusters for genetic hybrids in the space of phylogenetic trees with a given set of leaf labels called the ``tree space.''
-In order to discover ``outlier(s)'' gene trees which do not follow the ``main distribution(s)'' of trees, we propose to apply the ``tropical metric'' with max-plus algebra from tropical geometry to a non-parametric estimation of gene trees over the space of phylogenetic trees.\\ \textbf{Results:} In 2004, Speyer and Sturmfels showed that a space of phylogenetic trees with $m$ leaves is a tropical Grassmanian, which is a {\em tropicalization} of the set of all solutions for a system of certain linear equations under the max-plus arithmetic.
+{Much evidence from biological theory and empirical data indicates that, gene tree, phylogenetic trees reconstructed from different genes (loci), do not have to have exactly the same tree topologies.
+Such incongruence between gene trees might be caused by some ``unusual'' evolutionary events, such as meiotic sexual recombination in eukaryotes or horizontal transfers of genetic material in prokaryotes.
+However, most of gene trees are constrained by the tree topology of its species tree, that is, the phylogenetic tree of a given species following their evolutionary history.
+In order to discover ``outlying'' gene trees which do not follow the ``main distribution(s)'' of trees, we propose to apply the ``tropical metric'' with the max-plus algebra from tropical geometry to a non-parametric estimation of gene trees over the space of phylogenetic trees.
 In this research we apply the ``tropical metric,'' a well-defined metric over the space of phylogenetic trees under the max-plus algebra, to non-parametric estimation of gene trees distribution over the tree space.
-Kernel density estimator (KDE) is one of the most popular non-parametric estimation of a distribution from a given sample and we mimic KDE using the tropical metric which measures the length of an intrinsic geodesic between trees over the tree space.
+Kernel density estimator (KDE) is one of the most popular non-parametric estimation of a distribution from a given sample, and we propose an analogue of the classical KDE in the setting of tropical geometry with the tropical metric which measures the length of an intrinsic geodesic between trees over the tree space.
 We estimate the probability of an observed tree by empirical frequencies of nearby trees, with the level of influence determined by the tropical metric.
-Then, with simulated data generated from the multispecies coalescent model, we show that the non-parametric estimation of gene tree distribution using the tropical metric performs better than one using the Billera-Holmes-Vogtman (BHV) metric developed by Huggins et al.~and Weyenberg et al.~in terms of computational times and accuracy.
+Then, with simulated data generated from the multispecies coalescent model, we show that the non-parametric estimation of gene tree distribution using the tropical metric performs better than one using the Billera-Holmes-Vogtmann (BHV) metric developed by Weyenberg et al.~in terms of computational times and accuracy.
 We then apply it to Apicomplexa data. }